Handle API errors

 If you encounter an error, here are the steps to take:

-2. Check the location: The location field can help you pinpoint where in your request the issue occurred.
+3. Check the location value: The location field can help you pinpoint where in your request the issue occurred.

-5. Log the request_id: If you are unable to figure out how to resolve an error and need to contact support through the forum, include the request_id.
-This ID helps Google engineers investigate your issue.
+6. Log the request_id: If you are unable to figure out how to resolve an error and need to contact support), include the full request and response logs for the failing request.
+Ensure to include the request_id.
+This ID helps Google engineers locate the failing request details on the Google Ads API server logs and investigate your issue.

 Next steps